spencerpomme/screwpie/README.md

 2. Crawl **a step deeper**: reveal social networking graph of author and followers.

----3.
-Connect the crawler with a SQL database instead of current CSV file.---(done)
+--3.
+Connect the crawler with a SQL database instead of current CSV file.--(done)

 4. Provide a **CLI** to use this project.